-Europe is a strong market for Pants and Trousers, with a total import value of €34 billion and a 5-year average growth of 3.6%.
-The biggest markets include Germany, Spain, France, the Netherlands, Italy and Poland.
-Women’s Pants and Trousers is the dominating product subsegment in most countries, accounting for 55% of the total, but Men’s Pants and Trousers is typically more expensive per unit.
+Europe is a strong market for pants and trousers, with a total import value of €39.1 billion (2023) and a five-year average annual growth rate of 5%.
+The biggest markets are Germany, France, Spain, the Netherlands, Italy and Poland.
+Women’s and girls’ pants and trousers are the dominating product subsegment in most countries, accounting for 53% of the total, but men’s pants and trousers are typically more expensive per unit.
+Pants and trousers make up over 20% of all European apparel imports from developing countries.

-Europe is a strong market for Dresses and Skirts, with a total import value of €10.8 billion and a 5-year average growth of 5%.
-The biggest markets include Germany, France, Spain, Poland, the Netherlands, and Italy.
-Dresses are the dominating product subsegment in most countries, accounting for 82-86% of the total segment, but are also typically more expensive per unit.
+Europe is a strong market for dresses and skirts, with a total import value of €13.7 billion and a five-year average annual growth rate of 6.2%.
+The biggest markets are Germany, Spain, France, the Netherlands, Poland and Italy.
+Dresses are the dominant product subsegment (81.3% of the total) and are typically the most expensive per unit.
+Synthetics are the most commonly used fibre, followed by cotton.
+Dresses and skirts make up around 7.5% of all European apparel imports from developing countries.

 This report explains the most important opportunities and requirements for exporting swimwear to Europe.
 It outlines rules and regulations, the best channels to get your product on the market, the countries where your competitors are and the best ways to provide a quotation.